achen135/food-for-everyone/docs/Spec.md

 interviews, not organic production traffic.
 → backs *"real-time analytics dashboard tracking 200+ donations."*

+**Résumé alignment (do a pass at the §7.1 deploy checkpoint, not only at the end):**
-**Résumé alignment (later pass, non-blocking):** tech line "React, Firebase" → "Next.js, TypeScript, PostgreSQL/PostGIS, Supabase"; "multithreaded caching layer" doesn't fit a Node/serverless runtime — reword to "in-memory read-through cache with TTL"; dates and the "15+ restaurants / 3 food banks / 200+ transactions" figures should match whatever the seeded/real data actually shows once M6–M8 land.
+- Tech line "React, Firebase" → "Next.js, TypeScript, PostgreSQL/PostGIS, Supabase".
+- "multithreaded caching layer" doesn't fit a Node/serverless runtime → "in-memory read-through cache with TTL".
+- Dates: make the 2026 ground-up rebuild visible — don't leave it buried inside the original "Mar–Sep 2025" hackathon range.
+A split entry, or "2025 hackathon; 2026 rebuild" phrasing, turns the self-critique into an asset.
+- Every quantified figure ("15+ / 3 / 200+", "40% fewer reads", "100 ms → 40 ms") stays off
+  the résumé until the seed data or the k6 run in the repo actually produces it.
+If M7/M8 don't land in the sprint, those bullets change or come out.
+- Whatever ships, the auth-gated-map reasoning (shelter safety — see Design Decisions) and the "rebuilt my own hackathon project from scratch" narrative are the strongest interview material, stronger than any latency number.
+Keep them ready.

 ## 10. Open Questions / TODO